palantir/sls-packaging/readme.md

  * `serviceName` the name of this service, used to construct the final artifact's file name.
  * `mainClass` class containing the entry point to start the program.
  * (optional) `args` a list of arguments to supply when running `start`.
- * (optional) `checkArgs` a list of arguments to supply to the moniotring script, if omitted, no monitoring script will be generated.
+ * (optional) `checkArgs` a list of arguments to supply to the monitoring script, if omitted, no monitoring script will be generated.
  * (optional) `defaultJvmOpts` a list of default JVM options to set on the program.
- * (optional) `enableManifestClasspath` a boolean flag; if set to true, then the explicit Java classpath is omitted from the generated Windows start script and instead infered from a JAR file whose MANIFEST contains the classpath entries.
+ * (optional) `enableManifestClasspath` a boolean flag; if set to true, then the explicit Java classpath is omitted from the generated Windows start script and instead inferred from a JAR file whose MANIFEST contains the classpath entries.
  * (optional) `excludeFromVar` a list of directories (relative to `var`) to exclude in addition to `log` and `run` (which are always excluded).